conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 **Map your internal users and their needs** - Use User Needs Mapping to clarify who you serve and what matters most.

-**Spot flow friction before it escalates** - Identify where your platform is helping,or unintentionally hindering,team delivery.
+**Spot flow friction before it escalates** - Identify where your platform is helping, or unintentionally hindering,team delivery.

 **Make confident investment decisions** - Use Flow Decision Records to guide platform evolution, prioritize capabilities, and justify trade-offs.